IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 controller limits the sending rate so that the number of bytes in flight is less than the reference window albeit with a slack to avoid that packets are unnecessarily delayed in the data unit queue.
-A apcing rate is calculated based on the target bitrate provided by the media rate controller.
+A pacing rate is calculated based on the target bitrate provided by the media rate controller.

 Feedback about the received bytes as well as metadata to estimatethe congestion level or queuing delay are provided to the network congestion controller.
-The network congestion controller calculated reference window and provides it togteher with the bytes in flight to the sender transmission control (7).
+The network congestion controller calculated reference window and provides it togteher with the bytes in flight to the sender transmission control.

 The reference window and the estimated RTT is further provided to the media rate control to compute the appropriate target bitrate.
 The target bitrate is updated whenever the reference window is updated.
 Additional parameters are also communicated to make the rate control more stable when the congestion window is very small or when L4S is not active.
-This is described more in detail below.

 ## Network Congestion Control {#network-cc}